 Licenses, Certifications, and Registrations

 All states require physicians and surgeons to be licensed; requirements vary by state.
-To qualify for a license, candidates must graduate from an accredited medical school, complete residency training in their specialty, and pass written and practical exams.
+To qualify for a license, candidates must graduate from an accredited medical school and complete residency training in their specialty.

-All physicians and surgeons must pass a standardized national licensure examination.
+All physicians and surgeons also must pass a standardized national licensure exam.
 M.D.s take the U.S. Medical Licensing Examination (USMLE).
 D.O.s take the Comprehensive Osteopathic Medical Licensing Examination (COMLEX-USA).
 For specific state information about licensing, contact your state’s medical board.

 Certification is not required for physicians and surgeons; however, it may increase their employment opportunities.
 M.D.s and D.O.s seeking board certification in a specialty may spend up to 7 years in residency training; the length of time varies with the specialty.
-An examination after residency is required for certification by the American Board of Medical Specialties (ABMS) or the American Osteopathic Association (AOA).
+To become board certified, candidates must complete a residency program and pass a specialty certification exam from a certifying board including the American Board of Medical Specialties (ABMS), the American Osteopathic Association (AOA), or the American Board of Physician Specialties (ABPS).

 Physicians and surgeons typically have an interest in the Thinking interest area, according to the Holland Code framework.
 The Thinking interest area indicates a focus on researching, investigating, and increasing the understanding of natural laws.